networknt/light-doc/content/en/service/consul/cluster-install.md

 ### ACL Policy

-In the light platform, two different clients need to communicate with Consul and the policies are different.
+In Light, two different clients need to communicate with Consul and the policies are different.

 * Service